Roger Williams: Pequot War and relations with Native Americans

-Return to England and charter matters

-A Key into the Language of America
+Securing Charters

 Williams arrived in London in the midst of the English Civil War.
-Puritans held power in London, and he was able to obtain a charter through the offices of Sir Henry Vane the Younger, despite strenuous opposition from Massachusetts' agents.
-His first published book A Key into the Language of America proved crucial to the success of his charter, albeit indirectly.
-Published in 1643 in London, the book combined a phrase-book with observations about life and culture as an aid to communicate with the Native Americans of New England.
-In its scope, the book covered everything from salutations to death and burial.
+Puritans held power in London, and he was able to obtain a charter through the offices of Sir Henry Vane the Younger despite strenuous opposition from Massachusetts's agents.
+His book A Key into the Language of America proved crucial to the success of his charter, albeit indirectly.
+It was published in 1643 in London and combined a phrase-book with observations about life and culture as an aid to communicate with the Native Americans of New England.
+It covered everything from salutations to death and burial.
 Williams also sought to correct the attitudes of superiority displayed by the colonists towards Native Americans:

-Printed by Gregory Dexter, the book was the first book-length study of a native North American language in the English language.
-In England, the book was well received by readers who were curious about the indigenous people of the New World.
+Gregory Dexter printed the book, which was the first book-length study of a Native American language.
+In England, it was well received by readers who were curious about the Native American tribes of the New World.

-The Bloudy Tenent

 Williams secured his charter from Parliament for Providence Plantations in July 1644, after which he published his most famous book The Bloudy Tenent of Persecution for Cause of Conscience.
 The publication produced a great uproar; between 1644 and 1649, at least 60 pamphlets were published addressing the work's arguments.
 Parliament responded to Williams on August 9, 1644, by ordering the public hangman to burn all copies.
-By this time, however, Williams was already en route to New England, where he arrived with his charter in September.
+By this time, however, Williams was already on his way back to New England where he arrived with his charter in September.

-It took Williams several years to unify the settlements of Narragansett Bay under a single government given the opposition of William Coddington.
-The four villages finally united in 1647 into the Colony of Rhode Island and Providence Plantations.
+It took Williams several years to unify the settlements of Narragansett Bay under a single government, given the opposition of William Coddington.
+The settlements of Providence, Portsmouth, Newport, and Warwick finally united in 1647 into the Colony of Rhode Island and Providence Plantations.
 Freedom of conscience was again proclaimed, and the colony became a safe haven for people who were persecuted for their beliefs, including Baptists, Quakers, and Jews.
-Still, the divisions between the towns' powerful personalities did not bode well for the colony.
-Coddington disliked Williams and did not enjoy his position of subordination under the new charter government.
-Accordingly, Coddington sailed to England and returned to Rhode Island in 1651 with his own patent making him "Governor for Life" over Aquidneck and Conanicut Islands.
+However, Coddington disliked Williams and did not enjoy his position of subordination under the new charter government.
+He sailed to England and returned to Rhode Island in 1651 with his own patent making him "Governor for Life" over Rhode Island and Conanicut Island.

-As a result, Providence, Warwick, and Coddington's opponents on Aquidneck dispatched Roger Williams and John Clarke to England, seeking to cancel Coddington's commission.
-Williams sold his trading post at Cocumscussec (near Wickford, Rhode Island) to pay for his journey even though it provided his primary source of income.
-Williams and Clarke succeeded in rescinding Coddington's patent, with Clarke remaining in England for the following decade to protect the colonists' interests and secure a new charter.
+As a result, Providence, Warwick, and Coddington's opponents on the island dispatched Williams and John Clarke to England, seeking to cancel Coddington's commission.
+Williams sold his trading post at Cocumscussec (near Wickford, Rhode Island) to pay for his journey even though it had provided his primary source of income.
+He and Clarke succeeded in rescinding Coddington's patent, with Clarke remaining in England for the following decade to protect the colonists' interests and secure a new charter.
 Williams returned to America in 1654 and was immediately elected the colony's president.
 He subsequently served in many offices in town and colonial governments.